 Focus on keeping things sensible.
 Perhaps only watch the headlines once or twice a day.
 It’s important to be informed, but it’s detrimental to be overwhelmed.

-Overthinking and worrying are a major cause of short-term insomnia, so that last hour of your day before bed is not the time to watch the news.
+Overthinking and worrying is a major cause of short-term insomnia, so that last hour of your day before bed is not the time to watch the news.
 Watch or read something light, or meditate if that helps you.

 I often talk with my clients about their home environment in terms of their sleep and keeping work outside of the bedroom door.
 If you are going to be working from home for the foreseeable future, then creating your boundaries in your home space is going to be very important indeed.